MetaDocencia/SitioWeb/content/en/authors/RominaPendino/_index.md

 - Contributors
 ---

 She studied at the Faculty of Social Communication of the National University of Rosario.
 She worked for numerous mass media in the city and specialized in tourism communication.
-She is working on a project related to the application of ICT and virtual care in speech and language practice.
+She has worked as a coordinator of communication spaces for youth and teenagers.
+She is a certified instructor by The Carpentries.
+Currently working in the administrative area of MetaDocencia, where she has been actively involved since 2020.